pdwaggoner/pdwaggoner.github.io/README.md

 Prior to entering industry as a practicing data scientist, I was a member of the graduate computational social science faculty at the University of Chicago.

 For more information, see my [resume](https://www.dropbox.com/s/cqkdj0mmceglh4v/Philip%20Waggoner_Resume.pdf?dl=0){:target="_blank"} (short) or [CV](https://www.dropbox.com/s/c9sa17y6j4y5o45/Philip%20Waggoner_CV.pdf?dl=0){:target="_blank"} (long).

-#### >> American Statistical Association Portfolio Project

-On the side, I am excited about the [Portfolio Project](https://ccdportfolio.netlify.app/){:target="_blank"}, which is a technology resource I built and maintain as a member of the *American Statistical Association* Committee on Career Development.

-*Please [reach out directly](mailto:philip.waggoner@yougov.com)* if you'd like to contribute a post to the Portfolio Project blog re: data science, statistics, professional development, practical interaction with technology, etc.